Releasing the burden of identity

 Identity is more fickle when you’re a child of immigrants or grew up between different cultures.
 I was hyper-aware of differences from a young age and understood that most things aren’t black and white.
 I don’t identify with one nationality, culture, or religion though there’s definitely been times where I deeply desired to.
 I’ve gone through periods of outright rejecting my cultural heritage.

 From my experience, people from diverse backgrounds benefit from more time and exploration to find things that truly fit, be it profession, people, or even life purpose.
 (I suppose the same could be said for anyone.)
-You need time to figure out what parts of your family culture and values you want to keep, and you need time to reconnect with the parts of yourself you once rejected.
+You need time to figure out what parts of your family culture and values you want to keep, and you need experience to reconnect with the parts of yourself you once rejected.

 Experimentation really just means choosing a path, observing what comes out of it, and then using that data to make further decisions and choices.
-I didn’t feel like I had the freedom to experiment as a teenager.
-But I also didn’t have the courage to create the freedom for myself.
+I didn’t feel like I had the freedom to experiment as a teenager, but I also didn’t have the courage to create the freedom for myself.
 So, I avoided the task of choosing altogether.

 I refused to decide what box to fit in then, and I continued refusing for many years.
 At the same time, I’ve been relentlessly searching for boxes that fit.
 I made it my mission to find the one thing I can be, a professional identity that feels true to me—one that I can finally commit to.